Where to Stay in Lyon? The best areas to stay in Lyon are explained in this post covering also a cost of travel analysis

 France is known for being a country of high cost of living.
 It comes as no surprise that overall travel costs in Lyon are expensive.
 Accommodation and Food are especially expensive, especially if you are eating out at every meal.
 Transportation is relatively expensive, depending on how often you will need it.

-French cuisine is another highlight of Lyon, and certainly worth the trip.
+French cuisine is another highlight of the region, and certainly worth the trip.

-Like most cities in the metropolitan France, Lyon has a quite mild climate with four seasons.
+Like most cities in the metropolitan France, the capital of the Auvergne-Rhône-Alpes region has a quite mild climate with four seasons.

-Winter in Lyon is milder than in most European cities.
+Winter in eastern France is milder than in most European cities.
 While snowfalls do occur, they are not so frequently and snowy periods rarely last for longer.